dhansel/IECDevice/README.md

   This function must be called **if** your device should support the JiffyDos protocol.
   In most cases devices with JiffyDos support should be derived from the IECFileDevice class which handles JiffyDos support internally and you do not have to call enableJiffyDosSupport().
-  For more information see the "JiffyDos support" section below.
+  For more information see the [JiffyDos support](jiffydos-support) section below.

 The following functions can be overridden in the derived device class to implement the device functions.
 None of these function are *required*.
 For example, if your device only receives data then only the